-Section 9.12 Dedications, Conveyances, Covenants and Commitments.
+Section 9.12 Dedications, Conveyances, Covenants and Commitments

-The creation of the municipality shall in no way release, eliminate or modify the obligation of any person or party to convey or provide to Miami-Dade County, or the right of Miami-Dade County to obtain and enforce, any benefit, payment, conveyance, right, title or interest of any type or nature, which has been committed, promised or otherwise obligated to Miami-Dade County as of the effective date of this charter, whether by contract, agreement, development order, declaration of restrictive covenants, dedication, requirement of law, ordinance or other regulation, or any other
+The creation of the municipality shall in no way release, eliminate or modify the obligation of any person or party to convey or provide to Miami-Dade County, or the right of Miami-Dade County to obtain and enforce, any benefit, payment, conveyance, right, title or interest of any type or nature, which has been committed, promised or otherwise obligated to Miami-Dade County as of the effective date of this charter, whether by contract, agreement, development order, declaration of restrictive covenants, dedication, requirement of law, ordinance or other regulation, or any other means.

-The county may at its sole discretion, however, assign, convey or otherwise transfer by appropriate legal instrument to the town such benefits, payments, conveyances, rights, titles or interests as may Commented [HSS981: Proposal by Long: Whether the redevelopment is still active, completed and reflected in Town
+The county may at its sole discretion, however, assign, convey or otherwise transfer by appropriate legal instrument to the town such benefits, payments, conveyances, rights, titles or interests as may be of a municipal nature.